davidcmonty/assurity-technical-assignment/README.md

 - Open Cypress app
 - Drag cloned project folder to app window
 - Click 'Run All Tests'
-- Click on test steps to see details
+- Click on test steps to see details (open the browser console as well)
 - See code solution /cypress/integration/api_spec.js

 ## Assignment solution approach